|

 Agent Goodfellow: Yeah.
 That’s going to cost me a lot of sleep considering the guy you let get away is the guy who tried to kill me.

-Fraser: Well since the man who stole Ray’s car and the man who tried to kill you are one and the same, I would suggest we share a common goal and in the spirit of judicial cooperation perhaps we should consider pooling our resources and our information.
+Fraser: Well since the man who stole Ray’s car and the man who tried to kill you are one and the same, I would suggest we share a common goal and in the spirit of judicial cooperation perhaps we should consider pooling our resources

 Agent Goodfellow: What’s wrong with him.